fluxninja/aperture/docs/content/get-started/playground/playground.md

 :::note

-You can skip building of aperture container images to speed up your work on the scenario, by passing `-- --dockerhub-image` to the `tilt up` command.
-In that case latest images will be pulled from dockerhub and used instead.
+You can skip building of aperture container images to speed up your work on the scenario, by passing `-- --quay-image` to the `tilt up` command.
+In that case latest images will be pulled from quay and used instead.

 :::